shubham1172/vit-facemash/README.md

 **PS**: Couldn't transform it into <i>facemash</i> because of the following reasons:
 - Vellore has female to male ratio as 1:20
 - Chennai doesn't allow uploading profile photos anymore because of a bug in moodle.
-So total count is VERY LESS.s
+So total count is VERY LESS.